Switzerland in the Junior Eurovision Song Contest: History

 Italian-language broadcaster RTSI decided early on that due to budget issues, the winner of the 2002 local children's song contest Mara e Meo would represent the country at the Junior Eurovision Song Contest 2004.
 Although the EBU's rules at the time prohibited professional singers from entering, according to RTSI, the EBU had made an exception.
 Despite not being responsible for the country's entry, German and French-language broadcasters SRF and RTS relayed the contest with native language commentary.

 The following year, due to financial difficulties, RTSI announced that they would be unable to participate in the contest without the participation of other broadcasters in Switzerland and the funding of the SRG SSR.
 RTSI reaffirmed this decision to press in 2016.

 Participation overview

-Commentators and spokespersons
+Commentators and spokespeople

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
 The Swiss Broadcasting Corporation, SRG SSR, sent their own commentators to the contest in order to provide commentary in the French, German, and Italian languages.
 Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from Switzerland.
 The table below list the details of each commentator and spokesperson since 2004.